thepalbi/tsm-pipeline/README.md

 ## Installing dependencies

-Execute: `python3 -m pip install -r requirements.txt` (we recommend to use a virtual enviroment).
+In the `code` directory, execute: `python3 -m pip install -r requirements.txt` (we recommend to use a virtual enviroment).

-Then try `python -m pip install -i https://pypi.gurobi.com gurobipy` to install Python support for the `gurobi` solver.
+Then try `python3 -m pip install -i https://pypi.gurobi.com gurobipy` to install Python support for the `gurobi` solver.

-In OSX you may need to install `girubi` support for Python manually by executing this command: `python3 /Library/gurobiXXX/mac64/setup.py install`, where `XXX` is the version installed in your computer.
+In OSX you may need to install `gurobi` support for Python manually by executing this command: `python3 /Library/gurobiXXX/mac64/setup.py install`, where `XXX` is the version installed in your computer.
 Recall that you need a license to run gurobi.
 Academic licences are available [here](https://www.gurobi.com/academia/academic-program-and-licenses/).

 ## Downloading databases from LGTM